 Consistency and Compliance

 As the automated responses are generated by sets of rules, events of a given type are handled identically thus, a SOAR solution offers the benefit of consistency.
-The automation features of a SOAR solution eliminates human error and lowers the number of judgment calls that security teams need to make.
+The automation features of a SOAR solution eliminate human error and lower the number of judgment calls that security teams need to make.
 Moreover, consistency can be helpful from a compliance standpoint.
 A proper SOAR implementation allows security teams to automate many actions that are required to ensure regulatory compliance.

 Cyware’s SOAR Solution